SoftwareHeritage/swh-core/docs/config.md

 - allow only YAML primitive types (includes mappings and lists), like JSON
 - restrict document structure as specified below
 - allow YAML aliases
-- add a custom reference system where we control resolution to avoid duplicate definitions
+- add a custom reference system where we control resolution to avoid duplicated definitions

 The configuration tree is the complete and consistent tree of configuration definitions.
 It is structured in 3 levels of depth: type, instance, attribute